- Side Effects

 What Is Tea Tree Oil and How Does It Work?

-Tea tree oil is available under the following different brand and other names: Australian tea tree oil, cymeme, melaleuca alternifolia, Melaleuca oil, and oil of melaleuca.
+- Tea tree oil is available under the following different brands and other names: Australian tea tree oil, cymeme, melaleuca alternifolia, Melaleuca oil, and oil of melaleuca.

 Dosages of Tea Tree Oil